Liver as food: Preparation

+In the United Kingdom and countries influenced by British culture, calf's liver and bacon and liver and onions are traditional stew-like meals, the ingredients being sautéed or fried, with the juices forming a rich gravy.

 Fish liver

 Some fish livers are valued as food, especially the stingray liver.
 It is used to prepare delicacies, such as poached skate liver on toast in England, as well as the beignets de foie de raie and foie de raie en croute in French cuisine.
 Cod liver (usually tinned in its oil and served seasoned) is a popular spread for bread or toast in several European countries.
 In Russia, it is served with potatoes.
 Cod liver oil is commonly used as a dietary supplement.
 Liver of burbot is eaten in Finland: it is common for fish vendors and supermarket fish aisles to sell these fish with liver and roe sacks still attached.
 These parts are often eaten boiled or added to burbot soup.
 Burbot and its liver are a traditional winter food.

 Poisoning

 The livers of polar bears, walruses, bearded seals, and huskies can contain very high levels of preformed vitamin A, and their consumption has led to vitamin A poisoning (hypervitaminosis A) according to several anecdotal reports.
 It has been estimated that consumption of 500 grams of polar bear liver would result in a toxic dose for a human.
 Russian sailor Alexander Konrad, who accompanied explorer Valerian Albanov in a tragic ordeal over the Arctic ice in 1912, wrote about the awful effects of consuming polar bear liver.
-Also, in 1913, Antarctic explorers on the Far Eastern Party Douglas Mawson and Xavier Mertz were believed to have been poisoned, the latter fatally, from eating husky liver, though this claim has been recently contested.
+Also, in 1913, Antarctic explorers on the Far Eastern Party Douglas Mawson and Xavier Mertz were believed to have been poisoned, the latter fatally, from eating husky liver, though this claim has been contested since 2005.

 Mercury content in some species can also be an issue.
 In 2012, the Government of Nunavut, Canada warned pregnant women to lower their intake of ringed seal liver due to elevated levels of organomercury.

 The neurotoxin in the liver of the pufferfish (which is consumed in Japanese cuisine as fugu, tightly regulated by Japanese law) contains the highest concentration of the tetrodotoxin, which characterizes the species.
 Consequently, the liver has been illegal to serve since 1984.